satyananda03/TelangPH.AI/README.md

 ## Dataset

 - **Description:** : The dataset consists of images of Buffer solutions with a pH range of 2 to 13 that have been mixed with butterfly pea flower extract and placed in clear glasses, resulting in variations in the colour of the extract at different pH values.
+This dataset contains a total of ± 7,200 images, with ± 600 images for each pH value.

-- Color variation of Butterfly Pea Flower Extract in pH 2 - 13
+- Color variation of Butterfly Pea Flower Extract in pH 2 - 13 :

 ![Dataset](./img/dataset.jpg)